storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/flexmount/page.md

 The same FlexMount can be re-used across multiple Object Mount-wrapped shells.

-The `--flex` option can also be used with `cuno run` to run a single command/script with Object Mount enabled, for example:
+The `--flex` option can also be used with `cuno run` to run a single command or script with Object Mount enabled.

+For example:

 ```shell
 # terminal